-•Press Release Health and Social Programs Inequality US
+•Press Release Abortion Health and Social Programs Inequality United States

 Washington DC — Shawn Fremstad, Senior Policy Fellow at The Center for Economic and Policy Research (CEPR), responds to the published leaked draft of the Supreme Court majority opinion in Dobbs v.
 Jackson Women’s Health Organization that explicitly overturns Roe v.
 Wade: